 Any Viking enthusiast will be familiar with the Marvel film Thor: Ragnarok and the idea that Ragnarok is the story of the end of the world in Norse mythology.
-But Marvel take significant liberties for the sake of entertainment and the continuity of their timeline.
+But Marvel takes significant liberties for the sake of entertainment and the continuity of their timeline.

 What is Raganarok?

-Records of the Ragnarok prophecy survive in three poems preserved in the Poetica Edda, a 13th century compilation of earlier traditional stories, and the Prose Edda, written in the 13th century by Snorri Sturluson.
-While their account of the omens that will signal the coming of Ragnarok and of the destruction of the world itself broadly match, the sources offer different interpretations of what will happen in the aftermath of the cataclysm.
+Versions of the Ragnarok prophecy survive in three poems preserved in the Poetic Edda, a 13th-century compilation of earlier traditional stories, and the Prose Edda, written in the 13th century by the Icelandic Christian chronicler of Norse mythology Snorri Sturluson.
+It is also often mentioned in passing in other sources.

 Portents and Omens